A Survey of Generative Categories and Techniques in Multimodal Generative Models: Introduction

 \section{Introduction}

-Since their debut in late 2022 \cite{brown_language_2020}, text-based Large Language Models have been a foundational pillar of AI, it has not only reshaped the landscape of artificial intelligence but has also become deeply embedded in our everyday lives.
+Since their debut in late 2022 \cite{brown_language_2020}, text-based Large Language Models (LLMs) have been a foundational pillar of AI.
+They have not only reshaped the landscape of artificial intelligence but has also become deeply embedded in our everyday lives.
 Their evolution has driven innovations in natural language processing, human-computer interaction, and multimodal applications, paving the way for seamless integration across diverse fields.
 Over time, these models have evolved from simple text generators into in-context learning \cite{brown_language_2020, openai_gpt-4_2024, touvron_llama_2023-1, grattafiori_llama_2024}, instruction following \cite{ouyang_training_2022, team_gemini_2024, team_gemini_2024-1} and multi-step reasoning \cite{deepseek-ai_deepseek-r1_2025}.
-It is setting new norms for how we interact with computers, accomplish tasks, and create digital content. \\ \\ Yet intelligence is not confined to language alone; as humans we perceive and understand the world through a rich tapestry of modalities: text, vision, audio, motion and more.
+It is setting new norms for how we interact with computers, accomplish tasks, and create digital content.

+Yet intelligence is not confined to language alone.
+As humans, we perceive and understand the world through a rich tapestry of modalities: text, vision, audio, motion and more.
 Advances in hardware have empowered machines to process, interpret, and generate across these diverse data streams.
 These technological forces are propelling the research community toward more holistic, multimodal approaches, driving AI to align more closely with the nuanced ways humans experience the world.
-Consequently, advanced models not only excel in understanding and generating text, but also adeptly pair text with vision \cite{radford_learning_2021} or integrate it with audio \cite{elizalde_clap_2023}.
+Consequently, advanced models not only excel in understanding and generating text but also adeptly pair text with vision \cite{radford_learning_2021} or integrate it with audio \cite{elizalde_clap_2023}.
 This evolution is also reflected in their outputs, which are becoming increasingly multimodal and generalized, transcending simple unimodal responses.
 Today's models often take mixed data types as input \cite{openai_gpt-4_2024, team_gemini_2024}.
-This comprehensive multimodal integration is paving the way for AI systems that begin to grasp the complexities of the physical world \cite{agarwal_cosmos_2025}, moving ever closer to the versatile understanding humans possess. \\ \\ While text remains a foundational element at the core of their processing \ref{fig:pie}, the generative capabilities of these advanced models now span a broad spectrum of output modalities.
-To better understand this diversity, we offer a novel categorisation of the primary generative outputs of Multimodal Large Language Models (MLLMs) into six key areas:
+This comprehensive multimodal integration is paving the way for AI systems that begin to grasp the complexities of the physical world \cite{agarwal_cosmos_2025}, moving ever closer to the versatile understanding humans possess.